apearson/southern-company-api/README.md

 ### Data methods
 #### getMonthlyData()
 **Description**
-This method collects all monthly data on accounts from the time they were opened to the last complete month of data.
+This method collects all monthly data on all accounts from the time they were opened to the last complete month of data.

 **Arguments**
   * None